Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Conclusions

 We demonstrated that the \mH method provides an efficient spectral framework for recovering the Hamiltonian parameters of open quantum systems directly from first-moment observables.
 By connecting the spectrum of the Koopman generator with the eigenvalues of the \mH matrix $\mathbf{A}$, we established a formal bridge between data-driven linear models and the underlying physical dynamics.
 This connection enables the discrete spectrum of $\mathbf{A}$ to serve as a reliable estimator of the relevant parameters of the system without requiring an analytic solution of the corresponding master equation.

-By constructing a forced linear model for the expected value of first-moment observables, spectral analysis accurately retrieves oscillation frequencies, damping rates, and Kerr nonlinearities, even while considering time-dependent Hamiltonians.
+By constructing a forced linear model for the expected value of first-moment observables, spectral analysis accurately recovers oscillation frequencies, damping rates, and Kerr nonlinearities, even in the presence of time-dependent Hamiltonians.
 A reasonable, though not ideal, estimation is achieved for recovering the coupling strengths of a Jaynes-Cummings interaction.
 Most recovered parameters differ from their actual values by less than 5\%, while one of the Jaynes-Cummings coupling strengths shows a maximum deviation of 15\%.
 In these cases, the \mH framework identified more nonlinear components, thereby increasing its influence on the system dynamics.
-Considering the spectral analysis is performed on the matrix that effectively captures the evolution of the linear components, a slight decrease in parameter retrieval accuracy is anticipated.
-Additionally, the matrix describing the nonlinear components is rectangular in the general case, which prevents performing a spectral analysis.
+Since spectral analysis is performed on the matrix that effectively captures the evolution of the linear components, a slight decrease in parameter retrieval accuracy is expected.
+Additionally, the matrix describing the nonlinear components is generally rectangular, which precludes spectral analysis.

 An advantage of the \mH algorithm is its ability to recover strong damping rates, even in the presence of nonlinearities.
-This value was increased by almost an order of magnitude and was still accurately recovered, at least in the case where neither Kerr nonlinearities nor Jaynes-Cummings interactions were introduced.
+This value was increased by almost an order of magnitude and was still accurately recovered, at least in the absence of Kerr nonlinearities or Jaynes-Cummings interactions.
 Furthermore, the method was compared with the FFT and matrix-pencil techniques for recovering oscillation frequencies and damping rates.
 It outperformed both techniques in strongly damped cases and yielded results equivalent to those of the other methods in other regimes.

 Finally, we remark that the method relies on Koopman operator theory to reconstruct the system dynamics.
 One of the dynamical matrices represents a finite-dimensional realization of the Koopman operator on a Koopman-invariant subspace spanned by the expected values of the observables.
-To the best knowledge of the authors, this theoretical connection has not been previously reported.
+To the best of the authors' knowledge, this theoretical connection has not been previously reported.
 Therefore, such results motivate further exploration of Koopman theory as a practical framework for characterizing quantum dynamical systems.